The Evolution of "Tall Tree"~A Journal

 In 2013, a divorce.
 Later that year, when I was publicly bullied and disrespected during a festival for a genre of music where I had spent a good ten years of my life performing and writing, I re learned that no one will stand up for you if it is not in their own best interest to do so, and especially if the bully has what is deemed status or potential status.
 Fall of 2013 my father died.
 In 2014, even though my father had died the previous October, my Mom was dying and, already, my brother was making this time in our lives ( I also have two sisters ) far more difficult than it should ever be to lose parents, nonetheless so close together, I decided to work on a new album.
 Mostly because it had been about four years since the release of Wild Rose and I had new songs to sing and to share.
 But, a lot of the reasoning to start a new album was for a distraction from what was happening in my life.
 I was being kept from seeing my dying mother, being called a danger to her.
 I was feeling abandoned by family and cold shouldered by friends.
 I spent some time in a state of hurt disbelief then realized the only way to regain any footing was to use my situation as a springboard for a new journey.
 Time to move forward, onward and upward.
 But, that realization only came from my return to Doctrinal Bible Studies.
 There, and only there, was the light to a pathway of healing, understanding and personal and spiritual growth.
 That, I knew, had always known, was my purpose.
 Now, to regain a personal sense of destiny.

-February of 2014 found me partially started on an album called "Desert Motel", being the title song and written by Blaine McIntyre and Ian Tyson.
+February of 2014 found me partially started on an album called "Desert Motel" ( McIntyre/ Tyson).
 It was set aside by studio complications and in March I got the call from a friend telling me that Mom had died.
 Not being allowed to see her and knowing I would not be welcome at her funeral, I did the only thing which made any sense; I loaded up the next morning and headed to south to play the Tombstone Western Music Festival.
 Stewart MacDougall was riding with me and kept me laughing with his road stories of traveling with The Great Western Orchestra, Katy Moffatt and Ian Tyson.
 June Murphy came down and sang with us and my daughter Shannon also came on the evening before and spent that Sunday with me.
 I could not have been in a better place at that moment in time, playing music and sharing with my daughter and friends.

 Later in the spring I went on a short music tour, flying to Seattle, base camping with Dave and Lois Jerdin and playing a few stages with Hank Cramer and Dwight Holmes.
 Playing an impromptu concert for the Darrington-Oso Community in the Cascades was the highlight and Dave and Lois were consummate tour guides, driving this desert rat to some of the most mossy, wet, rainy, giant-tree and beautiful places I have ever seen.
 The writing then was barely accomplished, shaky, illegible scrawls on paper smeared with tears.
 But, the writing kept me moving and thinking.
 I was faithfully writing to prompts from Judy Reeve's book "A Writer's Book of Days" and April 24 's prompt sent me down a rainy, mossy track.